 Sunday Bake Shop

-This cult cake store, now tucked discreetly below a real estate agency, recently moved from its former location a few streets away, but the quirky cat paraphernalia, tree branches and paper ornaments have all made the journey over.
+This cult cake store, now tucked discreetly below a real estate agency, moved from its former location a few years ago, but the quirky cat paraphernalia, tree branches and paper ornaments have all made the journey over.

 The cake counter is stacked each day with lemon-drizzle loaf cakes, fresh cream and house-made raspberry jam crowned with Victoria sponge, matcha brownies, dense cheesecake and piles of classic scones.
 The coffee is pretty great too, courtesy of Scandi-Japanese roastery Fuglen Coffee.